-3 Email Intervention Examples to Re-Engage Learners In Your Online Courses
+3 Re-Engagement Email Strategy Tips for Learners in Your Online Courses

 As a course progresses, it’s common for some learners to fall off track in terms of meeting deadlines, engaging with the course community, or even logging in.
 However, you should not assume that these learners won’t re-engage!
 Rather, you should make it easy for them to do so.
 Re-engage learners who need reminders or are falling behind the recommended pace of the course by sending them targeted intervention emails.
 Through using email segmentation (i.e. grouping your email recipients and tailoring the contents of your email based on learner behavior), you can reach out to learners who haven’t completed a certain task (e.g. submitted an assignment, joined a team, logged in recently) with a customized communication reminding them to complete that activity.
 This way, you can provide relevant information only to the appropriate audience, and more effectively re-engage the learners who are lagging behind.
 Below are examples of some email intervention use cases that that will help you re-engage your online learners.